Laravel-Backpack/docs/6.x/faq.md

 Then you should **re-publish the JS and CSS assets**.
 There are two ways to do that:

 (A) Run `php artisan vendor:publish --provider="Backpack\CRUD\BackpackServiceProvider" --tag=public --force`.
 Please note this will overwrite anything that's already there.
-This way has a downside: _unused files are not removed_.
+This B solution has a downside: _unused files are not removed_.
 A few files Backpack no longer uses will still be in your public/packages folder, even though they're no longer used.

-(B) If you have NOT touched your `public/packages` folder, or placed anything custom inside it:
+(B) If you have NOT touched you `public/packages` folder, or placed anything custom inside it:
 - delete the public/packages directory and all its contents;
 - run `php artisan vendor:publish --provider="Backpack\CRUD\BackpackServiceProvider" --tag=public`
 - if you use elFinder, also delete `resources/views/vendor/elfinder` and run `php artisan backpack:filemanager:install`